West Nile Virus in Niagara

 The virus can be confirmed in humans by testing the blood or fluid that surrounds the brain and spinal cord.

-There is no specific treatment, medication or vaccine for West Nile Virus.
+There is no specific treatment, medication or vaccine for West Nile virus.
 In the most severe cases, hospitalization is required for management of symptoms and intensive, supportive care.

-Get statistics about West Nile Virus in Niagara and Ontario.
+Get statistics about West Nile virus in Niagara and Ontario.

-Reduce the risk of West Nile Virus
+Reduce the risk of West Nile virus

 The best ways to reduce the risk of infection are: